senyubia/PD2-Single-Player-Enhanced/README.md

 - Eternal Coin ID changed to ``ecoi``,
 - Eternal Coin ItemType changed from ``scro`` to ``spob``,
 - Eternal Coin used in most cubing recipes (3/2 used for uniques, 1 for sets, 2 used to combine 3 puzzlepieces into a box, 1 used to combine 6 Exalted Orbs into a Mythic Orb, 1 used to open Gheed's Curious Box),
+- deterministic jewellery creation - cube a ring/amulet with an orb to create a random unique with +100 lvl req, pick the desired unique by repeating the transmutation (the orb gets refunded), then cube additionally with Eternal Coins to finalize the transmutation (the orb and coins get consumed, the item gets rerolled into a proper version),
 - mob resists in t4s are the same as in vanilla.